 Should the Driver and Vehicle Licencing Agency request that you return your driving licence to them and they suspend your entitlement, this would be non-endorsable.

 It’s false that your insurance is invalid in the case of ‘no licence’ offences, this is a misnomer.

-Emma Patterson, head solicitor for Patterson Law a National UK driving law solicitors explained that hundreds of motorists are wrongly convicted of this offence every year because they fail to get advice about defending the allegation and courts frequently convict unjustly.
+Emma Patterson, head road traffic law solicitor for Patterson Law a National UK driving law solicitors explained that hundreds of motorists are wrongly convicted of this offence every year because they fail to get advice about defending the allegation and courts frequently convict unjustly.